Physics of Life

 Monday 8 September

-Registration with Tea and Coffee
+Registration with Tea and Coffee (PCL054, Palatine Centre, Durham University)

 Opening Address: Welcome to the Physics of Life

-Introduction to the event, schedule overview, and thematic focu
+Introduction to the event with schedule overview

-Session 1: Flash Talks – Rapid Insights Across the Life-Physics Spectrum (Part 1) – 3 mins each, 2 slides max.
-(15 Flashes)
+Flash Talks (Part 1) – 4 mins each, 2 slides max.
+(14 Flashes)

-Session 1: Flash Talks (Part 2) - 3 mins each, 2 slides max.
+Flash Talks (Part 2) - 4 mins each, 2 slides max.
 (15 Flashes)

 14.30-16.00

-Workshop: Crafting Scientific Narratives – Abstract Writing & Communication
+Workshop one: Crafting Scientific Narratives – Abstract Writing & Communication

 16.00-18.00